 Conch shells are some of the largest and most beautiful of all the shells in the ocean.
 People have collected and used them as tools and musical instruments for hundreds of years.
-These animals are enormous by snail standards, and build houses that rival anything a human can make.
+These animals are enormous by snail standards and build houses that rival anything a human can make.
 The most interesting thing about these shells is the pink color that you find on the inside.
-This color is the most vibrant pink you can find anywhere, and remains hidden on the inside of these shells for only the snails, their Designer, and collectors like me to enjoy.
+This color is the most vibrant pink you can find anywhere, and it remains hidden on the inside of these shells for only the snails, their Designer, and collectors like me to enjoy.
 These are the classy Airstreams of the snail RV world.
-They are long and sleek on the outside, and contain a hidden beauty on the inside.
+They are long and sleek on the outside and contain a hidden beauty on the inside.

 Bright colors often signal danger.
 Cone snails alert predators to stay away—they’re hiding a deadly weapon inside.

 My favorite of all shells reminds me of the danger of the oceans, while best illustrating overdesign in mollusks.
 Cone snails seldom show up on beaches, yet people from all over the world earnestly collect them because of their exceptionally vibrant colors.
 As is true among land animals, bright colors on ocean snails usually signal danger.
 They hide a dangerous weapon inside their shells that looks like a harpoon.
 They also make a toxin, capable of subduing just about anything that comes within reach, including unsuspecting scuba divers.